EmoryChillin/KofiAgyarkoDevs/README.md

   <a href="https://instagram.com/kofiagyarko.official"><img width="40px" alt="Instagram" title="Instagram" src="https://github.com/user-attachments/assets/b8a45192-a59c-4a16-8fa8-cfe974ffbc49"/></a>
 </p>

 I'm Solomon Oppong-Tachie Kofi Agyarko.
 I am a Graphic Designer, a content creator and a Data Analyst.
 My works are all about creativity, and commitment to mastering brand designs and identity enhancement.
-I am also a media personnel, worked for few firms in the religious sector and also for some few government companies in Accra.
+I am also a Media Personnel, worked for few firms in the religious sector and also for some few government companies in Accra.
 I enjoy art and music together. <a href="https://youtube.com/@muftydevelops" target="blank">
     <img align="center" src="https://img.icons8.com/color/48/000000/youtube-play.png" alt="YouTube" />
   </a>